-Fifteen cabins, bunk dorms and A-frame buildings offer space for up to 139 people in cabins, with capacity for more through tent camping sites (tents not provided).
+Fifteen cabins, bunk dorms and A-frame buildings offer 140 beds, with capacity for more through tent camping sites (tents not provided).
 Mattresses are provided in all rooms.

 These one bedroom cabins sleep 3-5 people, depending on cabin size.

-8 rooms available, Double or Single Mattresses, Pedestal fans, Tiled Floor.
+8 rooms available with Single Mattresses, Wardrobe, Ceiling fans, Tiled floor.

-5 available, Single Mattresses, Electricity, Ceiling fans, Tiled floor.
+5 rooms available, Single Mattresses, Electricity, Ceiling fans, Tiled floor.

 The self-catering kitchen is well equipped for you to be creative with your own food!